What Really Happened To Mia Sara?

 That time an inferno devastated the set of Legend and everyone was crying

 The show must — and did — go on, but the whole thing was symbolically disturbing, considering that the film featured several scenes that were more or less set in hell.
 Or at least in a realm of darkness that was designed to conjure up fire and brimstone.
-Not exactly the kind of experience that's going to make an actress want to keep acting, especially one who has already said acting isn't her first love.
+Not exactly the kind of experience that's going to make any actress want to keep acting, let alone one who has already said acting isn't her first love.

 A teen girl acting alongside Hollywood legends (to meh reviews)

-In 1987, right after playing Sloane Peterson, Mia Sara made miniseries waves by starring in Queenie, a mini-epic based loosely on the life of actress Merle Oberon.
-Trailers for the program were melodramatic, but Sara's not-exact-but-close-enough resemblance to Oberon was striking, and the then still-teenaged Sara got to act alongside the likes of film legends Claire Bloom and Kirk Douglas.
+In 1987, right after playing Sloane Peterson, Mia Sara made miniseries waves starring in "Queenie," a mini-epic based loosely on the life of actress Merle Oberon.
+Trailers for the program were melodramatic, but Sara's not-exact-but-close-enough resemblance to Oberon was striking, and the then-still-teenaged Sara got to act alongside the likes of film legends Claire Bloom and Kirk Douglas.

 Her biggest film after Ferris Bueller was alongside Jean-Claude Van Damme in 1994's Timecop

-In the same interview, Sara also humorously recalled how the semi-revealing (or "underwear") scene she'd been required to do had temporarily inspired her ultra-traditional grandmother to stop speaking to her.
+In the same interview, Sara humorously recalled that the semi-revealing scene she'd been required to do had temporarily inspired her ultra-traditional grandmother to stop speaking to her.

 She married and divorced Sean Connery's son, Jason

-Pop Culture reports that Mia Sara met her soon-to-be first husband, Jason Connery (fellow actor and son of the late, legendary actor Sean Connery) on the set of the 1995 TV movie "Bullet to Beijing."
-The couple tied the knot the following year and welcomed son Dashiell Quinn Connery in 1997, but by 2002 it was all over between them.
-During an interview with The Times, Connery admitted the divorce was incredibly hard for him, and indeed it came as a complete shock.
+Mia Sara met her soon-to-be first husband, Jason Connery (fellow actor and son of the late, legendary actor Sean Connery) on the set of the 1995 TV movie "Bullet to Beijing."
+The couple tied the knot the following year and welcomed son Dashiell Quinn Connery in 1997, but by 2002, it was all over between them.
+During a 2004 interview with The Times, Connery admitted the divorce was incredibly hard for him, and indeed it came as a complete shock.

 She's done a lot of fairytale-themed work